What we can learn from U.S. sentiment about the coronavirus to help stop a second wave

 The initial spread of COVID-19 rocked the world and challenged society to confront an unprecedented pandemic.
-As doctors and researchers urgently work to better understand the virus today, public health officials must relay critical information to communities in real-time in order to contain it in the near future.
+As doctors and researchers urgently work to better understand the virus today, public health officials must relay critical information to communities in real time in order to contain it in the near future.

-During a rapidly-unfolding crisis like this one, it’s imperative that officials have access to reliable, accurate and up-to-date data on public attitudes in order to understand how those attitudes drive certain behaviors—which, in turn, directly inform engagement and policy decisions.
+During a rapidly unfolding crisis like this one, it’s imperative that officials have access to reliable, accurate, and up-to-date data on public attitudes in order to understand how those attitudes drive certain behaviors—which, in turn, directly inform engagement and policy decisions.

 Our company, ICF, has been closely monitoring public attitudes and behaviors around COVID-19 since March.
-Over that time, we have focused efforts around quantifying the economic, financial, and health impacts that Americans are experiencing in real-time.
+Over that time, we have focused efforts around quantifying the economic, financial, and health impacts that Americans are experiencing in real time.
 Based on the findings we have collected so far, here are some core learnings that public health officials can apply to this pandemic, and future public health crises.

 Communicate through trusted sources